-Semiconductor nanowires can act as nanoscaled optical fibers, enabling them to guide and concentrate light emitted by surface-bound fluorophores.
+Semiconductor nanowires can act as nanoscaled optical fibres, enabling them to guide and concentrate the light emitted by surface-bound fluorophores.
 The efficient light management enables more sensitive optical biosensing.

 We explore the physics underlying the mechanism and develop applications in precision diagnostics.
 An important basis of this work is the Swedish Research Council Research Environment on Single molecule bioanalytical sensing for precision cancer diagnostics funded 2020 – 2025.

 DNA confined in nanochannels naturally stretches out due to a combination of excluded volume effects and elastic properties of the DNA molecule depending on the size of the channels.
 This gives us unprecedented opportunities to study the physics of confined polymers, the interaction between DNA and other molecules and the genomics of individual DNA molecules.

 One of our main research areas is to develop methods to identify microorganisms.
 Through the direct visualization of the DNA in the nanochannels together with simple barcoding methods we can do this without any culturing of the cells nor any DNA amplification.
 This would speed up the diagnosis of infectious disease dramatically compared to standard techniques.
 It would also allow us to identify any microorganisms that today evade detection due to difficulty of culturing.
 The work entails development of lab on a chip devices using advanced nano and microfabrication techniques for sample preparation and enrichment, DNA extraction and nanochannels for the visualization of the DNA.